Posted on 2022/11/14

 Honerable mentions

-emacs28 with native compilation
+emacs28 with native compilation _

 The editor install is a beast which is not ideal but native compilation made emacs so much faster that I can't live without it

-Markdown mode
+Markdown mode _

 Emacs never fails to amaze in the commands it has.
-One case is in markdown mode, you can simply run markdown-toc-generate-toc and it will generate
+One case is in markdown mode, you can simply run markdown-toc-generate-toc and it will generate a index at the top of the page.
+This also works for org mode using toc-org-insert-toc

-Org mode and babel
+Org mode and babel _

 I use .org files for keeping notes about various things.
-Being able to have a text only interface with the ability to link between org files and sections
+Being able to have a text only interface with the ability to link between org files and sections is really all I need.

 Then comes babel, which is a way for emacs to execute source code snippets.
-For instance for bash, I can get the output of df -h / rendered directly in
+For instance for bash, I can get the output of df -h / rendered directly in my org file

 #+begin_src bash :results output